theAkHilsarkar18/skyer/README.md

 *   Flutter as a Cross-Platform Development
 *   Dart as a Programming Language
 *   Firebase as an Online Database
+*   Android Studio as an IDE
+*   Provider as a State Management

 <h2>📃Documetation </h2>